maxgmer/visual_experiments/README.md

 To run my visualisations:
 1. Download the repository.
 2. Open any directory (each contains a different visualisation project).
-3. Open a folder for your operating system and run the root file there.
+3. Open a folder for your operating system and run the root file there (e.g. Visualisation.exe for windows).
 4. Enjoy! :)